 .
 You cannot follow the advice of Paul to the Romans if you do not study and find out what God wants instead of listening to someone who will influence you to follow another god - or, in other words, a god whose instructions you have made up - whose instructions contradict those of the real God of Heaven.

 Set the right course

 We could claim to be "Christianizing" them by "trying to introduce them to the real Jesus", but first, you have to know who the real Jesus is, and make sure you are following Him.
-Then you have to make sure that what you are using is something approved by the real Jesus.
-Be ready to explain the real Him to those around you (1 Pet 3:15
+What we see instead is the paganizing of the Christians who are using the way of the pagans to "Christianize" the pagans.
+People don't even make sure that the methods they are using are approved by the real Jesus, and are not a violation of His commands.
+We need to be ready to explain the real Him to those around us (1 Peter 3:15

 ).
 But how do you "Christianize" a whole church whose pastor is fighting you all the way, and all the while he is admitting that you are technically correct, but his church does not worship "that way"?